xeolabs/xeolabs.github.com/_posts/2013-10-28-scenejs-node-types.md

 </section><!-- /#table-of-contents -->

 New node types may provided for SceneJS via plugins.
-This is a powerful extension mechanism which allows you to create your own high-level scene components that just slot straight into your scene graphs as nodes which you can create and update as usual via the JSON API.
+This is a powerful extension mechanism which allows you to create your own higher-level scene components that just slot straight into your scene graphs as nodes which you can create and update as usual via the JSON API.

-In this section we'll see how to provide a node type, and how to use the node type within a scene graph.
+In this article we'll see how to provide a node type, and how to use the node type within a scene graph.

-The examples page also has [several examples](http://scenejs.org/examples.html?tags=customNodes) that show how to define and use node types.
+The examples page also has [several examples](http://scenejs.org/examples.html?tags=plugins) that show how to define and use node types.

 # Creating a new node type